TannaciousXP/spotify-search/prompt.md

-After I got the information, I made another call to the endpoint https://api.spotify.com/v1/artists/${artistId}/related-artists to get a list of the artist that are similarity
+After I got the information, I made another call to the endpoint https://api.spotify.com/v1/artists/${artistId}/related-artists to get a list of the artists that are similarity

-I took the related-artist and separte them by matching genre tags to return an array of [[], [], []] 0 index will give us if all of the search artist tags match, then 1 less etc..
+I took the related-artist and separte them by matching genre tags to return an array of [[], [], []] 0 index will given to me if all of the searched artist's tags match, then 1 less etc..

 Afterwards we sort the array so that there it's it looks like [[arist, matchingTags], [artist, matchingTags], etc...]